shaloo/docs.arcana/includes/text-snippets/react-build-pwdless-auth.md

 *Enabling passwordless login in a React app is simple!*

-Make sure that all the prerequisites listed above are met.
-The app should be successfully registered, configured, and integrated with the {{config.extra.arcana.sdk_name}}, before adding code to onboard users via the passwordless login option.

-### Step 1: Onboard Users

-After integrating the app, add the code to onboard users in a passwordless manner.
+After integrating the app, add the code to onboard users in a passwordless manner using the SDK method listed below.

+!!! tip "`useAuth() hook`"

      Use `loginWithLink` (deprecated) `loginWithOTPStart` and `loginWithOTPComplete` through the `useAuth` hook offered by the {{config.extra.arcana.react_sdk_name}} and trigger passwordless login to onboard the users.

-App users are required to supply an email ID as input for passwordless login.
+App users must supply an email ID to receive the OTP for logging into the app.
+An OTP is sent to the specified email ID.
+When the user provides the same OTP in the app context, authentication is complete and a wallet address is assigned to the user.

+### Login with link

+{% include "./code-snippets/auth_pwdless.md" %}

+### Login with OTP

+{% include "./code-snippets/auth_pwdless_otp.md" %}

+{% include "./text-snippets/warn_otp_global_app_keys.md" %}

-{% include "./code-snippets/auth_react_useauth_pwdless.md" %}
+{% include "./text-snippets/warn_otp_mfa_enabled.md" %}

 **That is all!**  :material-party-popper: